Nuclear power in Ukraine: Recent renewal and transformation

-In 2008 Westinghouse Electric Company won a five-year contract selling nuclear fuel to three Ukrainian reactors starting in 2011.
-Following Euromaidan then President Viktor Yanukovych introduced a ban on Rosatom nuclear fuel shipments to Europe via Ukraine, which was in effect from 28 January until 6 March 2014.
+In 2008 Westinghouse Electric Company won a five-year contract to supply nuclear fuel to three Ukrainian reactors starting in 2011.
+Following Euromaidan, then President Viktor Yanukovych introduced a ban on Rosatom nuclear fuel shipments to Europe via Ukraine, which was in effect from 28 January until 6 March 2014.
 By 2016, Russia's share was down to 55 percent, Westinghouse supplying nuclear fuel for six of Ukraine's VVER-1000 nuclear reactors.
 After the Russian annexation of Crimea in April 2014, Energoatom and Westinghouse extended the contract for fuel deliveries through 2020.

-In 2019 Energoatom and Turboatom signed a five year contract to modernize condensers and turbines at a number of Ukrainian nuclear power plants.
+In 2019 Energoatom and Turboatom signed a five-year contract to modernize condensers and turbines at a number of Ukrainian nuclear power plants.

 On 4 December 2019, Ukraine's government appointed Pavlo Pavlyshyn as acting head of Energoatom.
-During January 2020 Energoatom discussed eight legislative bills with the chairman of the Ukrainian parliament subcommittee on nuclear energy and safety, aimed at meeting international obligations and standards, and the financial stabilization of Energoatom.
+In January 2020, Energoatom discussed eight legislative bills with the chairperson of the Ukrainian parliament subcommittee on nuclear energy and safety, aimed at meeting international obligations and standards, and the financial stabilization of Energoatom.

+In September 2020, KHNP announced that it was negotiating with Energoatom to participate in a new construction project for the Rivne NPP based on the APR-1400 reactor design.

-In August 2021 Energoatom and Westinghouse signed a contract for construction of Westinghouse AP1000 reactors to replace the unfinished blocks in Khmelnitskyi power plant.
+In August 2021 Energoatom and Westinghouse signed a contract for construction of 2 Westinghouse AP1000 reactors as blocks 5 and 6 at the Khmelnitskyi nuclear power plant.
+Unit 3 and 4 will be completed with the VVER-1000 design.
+Workers from the Zaporizhzhia Nuclear Power Plant that have fled the area are now working on units 3 and 4.

+On October 6, 2021, the loading of 37 fuel assemblies was completed and the physical start-up of the Neutron Source nuclear subcritical installation was carried out.

 2022

 On 24 February 2022, the Ukrainian electricity grid disconnected from the post-Soviet IPS/UPS grid, ahead of synchronizing with the Synchronous grid of Continental Europe which was achieved on March 16.

 In March 2022, Russian forces seized control of the Zaporizhzhia Nuclear Power Plant.
 It continues to operate and supply data, including from a remote monitoring system, to the International Atomic Energy Agency.
 On 6 June, IAEA Director General Rafael Grossi said "at least five of the seven indispensable pillars of nuclear safety and security have been compromised" in Russia's occupation of the plant, and after attacks in August, that all seven had been breached.
-Because of the 2022 Russian war against Ukraine, the nuclear power plant has been damaged.
+The nuclear power plant has been damaged even after Russia took control of it due the attempts of the Ukrainian military forces to retake control of it.

+2024

+In April 2024, the government approved the completion of units No. 3 and No. 4 of Khmelnytskyi NPP, as well as the construction of new units No. 5 and No. 6 using American technology AP1000 has begun, and the cost of construction of the general block will be approximately $5 billion.
+On May 7, 2024, it was announced that the preparatory works for the construction of 2 new units No. 4 and No. 5 on South Ukraine NPP.